Shinbatsu/flutter-weather/README.md

-# Tenki Weather App
+# weather

-A new Flutter project for searching weather anywhere.
+A new Flutter project.

 ## Getting Started